 Chipilín (Crotalaria longirostrata) is a leguminous plant originally from Central America and Southern Mexico that is a popular crop in the cuisines of El Salvador (Figure 1), Guatemala and parts of Southern Mexico, including Oaxaca (Figure 2) and Chiapas.
 Chipilín is an annual slender shrub that will sometimes persist for more than a year.
 It grows upright to 2 – 6 feet high, with slender, vertical or arching branches, nearly cylindrical, and slightly hairy.
 The stem often turns dark-red as it matures.
-Chipilín is sensitive to cool weather and will die-back with a light frost (Figure 2).
+Chipilín is sensitive to cool weather and will die-back with a light frost (Figure 4).

-In Oaxaca Mexico, where chipilín is used in many dishes in Southern regions of Mexico, the name used for this leguminous leafy-green is chepil.
+In Oaxaca Mexico, the name used for this leguminous leafy-green is chepil.
 They use C. longirostrata, but also another species which is probably Crotalaria pumila (Figure 3).
 Crotalaria pumila is a shorter plant, with smaller leaves compared to C. longirostrata.
-Crotalaria longirostrata in Oaxaca is sometimes referred to as chepil de hoja ancha (wide leaf chepil) in parts of Mexico to distinguish it from C. pumila.
+C. longirostrata in Oaxaca is sometimes referred to as chepil de hoja ancha (wide leaf chepil) in parts of Mexico to distinguish it from C. pumila.
 In a visit of several markets in Oaxaca in January 2014, no C. longirostrata was found; only C. pumila (Frank Mangan, personal observation, January 14, 2014).
 However, a visit to markets in Pinotepa Oaxaca in November of 2017, only wide leaf chepil was found in markets (Figure 5).

 Raw chipilín leaves are considered a purgative and are only eaten in dishes that are cooked.
 Chipilín is used as an ingredient in tamales and in soups.

-Chipilín was only available as frozen (Figure 4) or bottled (Figure 5) before researchers at UMass introduced fresh chipilín into markets in Massachusetts.
+In Massachusetts, chipilín was only available as frozen (Figure 6) or bottled (Figure 7) before researchers at UMass introduced fresh chipilín into markets in Massachusetts.
 As is the case with some fresh products UMass has evaluated, consumers sometimes will not have a strong preference for fresh over processed versions.
 This has not been the case with chipilín; there is a strong demand for fresh over processed.

 In the Northeastern United States, chipilín is grown as an annual plant during the frost-free periods.
 Researchers at UMass have successfully grown chipilin on black plastic laid 6’ on center, with two rows on foot apart and one foot in the row which gives 14,500 pants per acre (Figure 6).
 Yields in trials have averaged 10,000 lbs./acre.